shailendra60/Lead-automation-bot/README.md

 Automated Lead Intake & Budget-Based Categorization System

 **Overview**
 This project is an autonomous workflow built in n8n that automates the initial stages of the sales funnel.
-It is designed to capture potential customer data via a project lead form and provide instant categorization and notification, ensuring that high-priority leads are identified immediately without human intervention.
+It is designed to capture potential customer data via a project lead form and provide instant categorization and notification, ensuring that high-priority leads are identified immediately without human intervention and entries are created in Google Sheet.

 **Business Value & Problem**
 Solved Manual lead sorting is time-consuming and prone to delays.
 This automation solves these challenges by: